 When you pick up your nuc from us, we will go through them frame by frame with you if you like.
 We want you to be comfortable with your purchase and understand what your buying.
-We suggest feeding your nuc a few gallons of syrup and pollen substitute in the spring if you do not have honey frames and pollen available.
+We suggest feeding your nuc a few gallons of syrup and pollen substitute in the spring even if you do have honey frames and pollen available.
 Feeding is the most important part of the equation.
 Remember this:

 Syrup = drawn frames

 Pollen = more bees

 How long will it take for my nuc to build up?

 Nuc build up is dependent on three things: resources, population and temperature.

 Resources- Your nuc will need help getting up to speed.
 They don’t have a strong foraging force yet so giving them resources will help dramatically.
 This means feeding sugar syrup and pollen.
 Syrup will be especially useful if you are putting this nuc into new undrawn frames.
 It takes A LOT of resources for the bees to draw wax.
 That means feeding your nuc gallons of syrup, not just a pint or quart.
 You also need to be consistent.
 That means that when your colony runs out of syrup, you fill it up right away.
 Don’t forget the pollen patties either.
 Remember that pollen creates healthier bees and allows increased brood production due to the protein content.
 Your colonies cannot survive on the forage in your backyard; they need acres of resources to build a strong colony!